Meniscus Tear: Gentle Non-Invasive Care Options

 The ACL (Anterior Cruciate Ligament) gets injured when the medial meniscus is torn because the medial meniscus gives rise to the ACL.
 Therefore, if the force of the knee injury is sufficient to hurt the meniscus, it will also damage or tear the ACL.
 And by the same token, an Anterior Cruciate Ligament injury or tear will always present with a medial meniscal tear.

 Suppose you are diagnosed with a meniscal tear.
-In that case, you should avoid arthroscopic knee surgery as it was found ineffective in a double-blind clinical trial published in the New England Journal of Medicine.
-Medial meniscus tears can heal if you get focused physiotherapy combined with knee-and-meniscus-specified chiropractic treatment methods.
+In that case, you should avoid arthroscopic knee surgery as it was found inefficient in a double-blind clinical trial published in the New England Journal of Medicine.
+Medial meniscus tears can heal if you get focused physiotherapy combined with knee-and-meniscus-specified chiropractic care methods.

 Meniscus Tear Lateral (Lateral Meniscal Tear)